Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • fatty meat, smoked meats, sausages, lard;

-• fried, spicy dishes;
+• fried, spicy foods;

 • marinades, canned food;

-• sweets, confectionery, rich pastries;
+• sweets, confectionery, baked goods;

 • strong tea, coffee, alcohol.